cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Completeness

-Controlled vocabularies typically fall into one of several "completeness"
+Semantic spaces typically fall into one of several "completeness"
 categories:

 1. **Complete by Definition** like [Enzyme Classification](https://bioregistry.io/eccode)